-The most common form of trumpet found in the modern age is a B-flat valve trumpet.
-There was a time when this particular instrument had a switch which could be used to convert it into an A trumpet but this was not found to be satisfactory and often lead to notes being out of tune.
+The most common form of trumpet you will encounter today is the B-flat valve trumpet, regarded as the standard in trumpet playing.
+There was a time when this particular instrument had a switch which could be used to convert it into an A trumpet.
+However, this didn’t prove popular because it often led to notes being out of tune.

 Also pitched in B-flat but an octave higher is the piccolo trumpet.
 Some brass manufacturers also build an A piccolo trumpet which uses a slightly longer leadpipe.

 In fact, it is thanks to a piccolo trumpet in A that the instrument came to prominence in pop music.
 In 1967 English trumpeter David Mason played a piccolo trumpet in A in the trumpet solo of the Beatles’ song ‘Penny Lane’.
 Paul McCartney had watched a BBC tv broadcast (December 1966) of Bach’s 2nd Brandenburg Concerto by the English Chamber Orchestra in which Mason had played the piccolo trumpet.
 He loved the sound and asked George Martin to invite the musician into the studio to try out a solo on the song.
 The rest, as they say, is history!
 Read more about David Mason and the story of his iconic solo on our trumpet players page.

 Besides the B-flat instrument, other types of trumpets in use today include:

 - The C trumpet – this trumpet is considered by many to be brilliant and flexible but, conversely, regarded as lacking in nobility of tone.

 - The D trumpet – this is a small trumpet which particularly helps in the performance of baroque music.
 This trumpet has been much used by Benjamin Britten (who tends to pitch his third trumpet habitually in D).